jackgray/narc_arch/docs/source/planning.rst

 or externally maintained systems and cost of on-premise expertise to maintain a custom-built and cost effective solution, a few key factors should be considered when making this decision:
+    -   annual costs of an all-in-one cluster management solution
     -   the salary of Cloud Engineers in the private market (worst case scenario/budget ceiling)
     -   the salary and ambition of a less experienced developer potentially capable of filling the needs
     -   the risk trade-off of the aforementioned factor
-    -   the chances that a post-doctoral or Phd candidate will be familiar with any tools in this document not directly relating to the analyis of data.
+    -   the chances that a post-doctoral or Phd candidate will be familiar with complex DevOps tools in this document not directly relating to the analyis of data.
     -   the learning curve of the various tools and required time investment feasability

-Tentative/Dynamic Setup Outline
+Tentative Setup Outline
 --------------------------------
+This section serves as a tentative action plan for implementing the cluster being proposed.
+It will change and evolve as more design choices are cemented.

 Create Cluster
     Install Kubernetes

 Database Conversion
-    Convert MS Access to MongoDB
+    Convert MS Access to document or SQL database

-    Install MongoDB Shard
+    Install and configure new database for cluster

     Install BudiBase
         - https://docs.budibase.com/docs/kubernetes-k8s